 We've worked with PetrolPrices.com to build a quick tool to show you the target cheapest price you should be aiming for.

 Then to find the specific prices it shows, you'll need to sign up, for free, via its site.
 PetrolPrices.com has told us prices are updated every weekday around noon, so factor this in.

 Find your target fuel price

-The easiest way to cut the price you pay is to use this quick tool to find the target cheapest fuel price you should be paying in your local area.
-Just enter your postcode and click submit.
+Use this quick tool to find the target cheapest fuel price you should be paying in your local area.
+Just enter your postcode and click "submit".

 Grab cheap petrol promotions